A Texas man who went missing as a teen in 2015 has been found alive, his family and police say

 HOUSTON — (AP) — A Texas man who went missing as a teenager in 2015 after last being seen walking his dogs in Houston has been found alive, his family and police said Monday.

 Police and firefighters found Rudolph “Rudy” Farias IV around 10 p.m.
-Thursday after getting a call of a person being down in front of a church in southeast Houston, police spokesman John Cannon said.
+Thursday after getting a call of a person lying on the ground in front of a church in southeast Houston, police spokesman John Cannon said.

 It was not immediately known where Farias had been the last eight years, Cannon said.
-Police investigators had not yet spoken with Arias, 25, who remained hospitalized.
+Police investigators had not yet spoken with Farias, 25, who remained hospitalized.

 “What we do know is at the time of his recovery, a good Samaritan located him unresponsive and immediately called police and 911.
 My son Rudy is receiving the care he needs to overcome his trauma, but at this time, he is nonverbal and not able to communicate with us,” Janie Santana, Farias’ mother, said in a statement.